 ER recommendation: 180-200ER standard, 140-160ER with Venti, 160-180ER with Favonius Lance

-Reverse melt teams use Xiangling’s pyro application to enable cryo DPSes to amplify their damage.
+Reverse Melt teams use Xiangling’s Pyro application to enable Cryo DPSes to amplify their damage.
 She fills a primarily support oriented role for the team, though she can still contribute significant damage depending on team and rotation.
-Rotations with Ganyu are built around providing the longest period of uninterrupted time for melted charge shots possible with only the minimum time strictly necessary dedicated to support swaps and batterying, while rotations with Rosaria and Kaeya rely on frequent swapping between all team members to spam skills and bursts off cooldown.
+Rotations with Ganyu are built around providing the longest period of uninterrupted time for Melted Charged Shots possible with only the minimum time strictly necessary dedicated to support swaps and batterying, while rotations with Rosaria and Kaeya rely on frequent swapping between all team members to spam Skills and Bursts off cooldown.

 ER recommendation: 240+ER standard, 220-240ER with Favonius Lance

-This team relies on frequent swapping between all units to use skills and bursts off cooldown for strong full team damage.
-Xiangling enables Rosaria to melt all of her damage, and Kaeya to melt as much of his as possible limited by his own ICD, while Bennett using his skill as often as possible drops ER requirements for everyone on the team but Xiangling especially.
-Chongyun can also be used in place of Kaeya to allow Rosaria to melt her CAs as field time permits, for his A4 cryo res shred, and for his C2 cooldown reduction.
+This team relies on frequent swapping between all units to use Skills and Bursts off cooldown for strong full team damage.
+Xiangling enables Rosaria and any second Cryo used to Melt as much of their damage as possible, while Bennett using his Skill as often as possible drops ER requirements for everyone on the team but Xiangling especially.

 ER recommendation: 130-150ER standard, 130-140ER with Favonius Lance

-If Bennett is not available, several workarounds are possible.
+If Bennett is not available or the team does not have space for him, several workarounds are possible.